hayespotter/mac-setup/README.md

 # mac-setup
-shell scripts for setting up a mac
+Shell scripts for setting up a mac.
+This was written primarily for use in my office so it may include some things you have zero use for, such as Sketch.

 ## To Install
 	cd